landesfeind/gob-doc/README.md

 The given class definitions are not valid C++ but can be parsed by Doxygen to generate a documentation as known from other projects.

+GOB2 does work with the `gtk-doc` [comment syntax](http://www.jirka.org/gob2.1.html) very well.
+However, I do not like the syntax and [the Gtk-Doc manual](http://www.gtk.org/gtk-doc) was very confusing to me.
+Furthermore, I already had started to document several GOB2 project in Doxygen style.
+A compliant Doxygen filter seemed to be less work though.

 ## Installation

 To compile `gob-doc` the following tools are required: